Do Penguins Lay Eggs Without Mating?

 After hatching both parents continue to care for the chicks to feeding them and keeping them warm until they are old enough to fledge.

 Penguins’ intricate mating and parenting behaviors are essential for their survival in challenging and often harsh environments by ensuring the successful continuation of their species.
+Answer to the question why do emperor penguin lay only one egg?

 Facts & Features Of Penguins: